 We take a ferry ride across the Carrick Roads Estuary from St. Mawes to Falmouth and walk south along the coast to the Helford River.
 There, we’ll park ourselves at a beachside pub for lunch.

 Cruise from St. Mawes to St. Anthony to the start of our walk, linking up with Cornwall’s spectacular South West Coast Path.
-Before dinner, our hotel's head gardener joins us for a tour of the impressive grounds.
+Visit one of Britain's finest 19thC gardens before an evening on your own.

 From our hotel, we walk through its magical water gardens up onto the moor, passing the Scorhill stone circle and Kestor Rock.
 To bring it all to life, we’ll be joined by a local expert who was born and raised on the moors.